ridhaalkhabaz/YTVidObjectDectector/README.md

 ## Project overview
 We want to detect objects in Youtube videos.
-Then, we want to highlight when the object first appeared.
+Then, we want to detect the object when it appears.

 ### Relevant Publications